-The estimates for solvent use are heavily dependent upon data from trade associations, process operators and regulators.
+All of the estimates for solvent-using sectors are heavily dependent upon data from trade associations, process operators and regulators.
 Government statistics are not available for most of the activities that result in emissions of solvent - there are no detailed Government data on consumption of paints, inks, adhesives, aerosols or other consumer products, for example.
-Without suitable activity data, the emission factors provided in the EMEP/EEA Guidebook can't generally be used, and so the UK inventory methods mostly rely upon estimates of solvent consumption and/or solvent emissions in each sector.
+Without suitable activity data, the emission factors provided in the 2016 EMEP/EEA Guidebook cannot generally be used, and so the UK inventory methods mostly rely upon estimates of solvent consumption and/or solvent emissions in each sector.
 That information has been provided by UK industry and regulators, but on an ad-hoc basis and there is relatively little information that is updated routinely.

-Collecting such data is resource-intensive both for the Inventory Agency and for industry and regulators, and has been assigned a lower priority to address compared to other tasks within the inventory improvement programme in recent years.
+Collecting such data is resource-intensive both for the Inventory Agency and for industry and regulators and has been assigned a lower priority to address compared to other tasks within the inventory improvement programme in recent years.
 The current estimates are therefore based on information gathered over a long period and some of the estimates are wholly dependent on very old data.
 The estimates for the period 1990-2005 are typically based on more data than is the case for estimates for 2006 onwards, and it is likely that estimates become marginally more uncertain each year because of the shortage of new data.

-Consultation during 2016 with trade associations has resulted in new data and revisions to estimates, for sub-categories within 2D3a; 2D3d; 2D3e, 2D3g, 2D3h and 2D3i.
-The estimates for 2D3 in the 2018 submission of the UK inventory are therefore considered less uncertain than those published in the previous submission.
-However, estimates for most of the sub-categories that make up 2D3a and 2D3i were not updated, remain highly uncertain, and are a priority for research.
-In addition, the data collected during 2016 was supplied on an ad-hoc basis and further efforts will be needed in future to ensure updates over time.
+Consultation during the past three years with trade associations has started to address this issue and has resulted in new data and revisions to estimates, for sub-categories within 2D3a; 2D3d; 2D3e, 2D3g, 2D3h and 2D3i.
+The estimates for 2D3 in the 2019 submission of the UK inventory are therefore considered less uncertain than those published a few years previously.
+However, estimates for many of the sub-categories that make up 2D3 have not been updated, remain highly uncertain, and elements of 2D3a in particular are a priority for research.
+In addition, the data collected in recent years was supplied on an ad-hoc basis and further efforts will be needed in future to ensure updates over time.

-4.13 Methodology for Other product use (NFR14 2G)
+4.13 Methodology for 'other product use' (NFR14 2G)

 Emissions from cigarettes smoking and fireworks are reported under 2G.
-Emission factors for both sources are taken from the EMEP/EEA 2016 Guidebook.
+Emission factors for both sources are taken from the 2016 EMEP/EEA Guidebook.

-Statistics from HM Revenue & Customs (see https://www.uktradeinfo.com/Statistics) are used to provide data on the quantity of both readymade cigarettes and loose tobacco.
+Statistics from HM Revenue & Customs (HMRC, 2018a) provide annual activity data on the quantity of both readymade cigarettes and loose tobacco.
 To convert all activity to the same units the Inventory Agency makes UK-specific assumptions about the average weight of tobacco in machine-rolled cigarettes to convert numbers of cigarettes into a mass of tobacco.

-UK statistics (PRODCOM) from ONS, 2017 and data from the HM Revenue & Customs website listed above are used to quantify the amount of fireworks imported and sold in the UK each year.
+Activity data for fireworks are obtained from UK statistics PRODCOM (ONS, 2018c) and from the HM Revenue & Customs UK Trade Info website (HMRC, 2018b) which report the amount of fireworks imported and sold in the UK each year.
 Almost all fireworks sold in the UK are believed to be imported since the UK has no known producers of mass-market fireworks.
-Some high-end products are manufactured for use at large, professional, fireworks displays, and we assume this adds an additional 5% of fireworks to those supplied by importers.
-We assume that all fireworks imported each year are used that year, although it is possible that some stocks may get carried over.
+Some high-end products are manufactured for use at large, professional, fireworks displays, and the Inventory Agency assumes that this adds an additional 5% of fireworks to those supplied by importers.
+A further method assumption is that all fireworks imported each year are used in that year, although it is possible that some stocks may get carried over.